Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 On the 1901 census, Edward is listed living with his parents and siblings at 6 All Saints Avenue, Maidenhead Berkshire.
 Edward's occupation is listed as a blacksmith.

 On 28th July 1904 Edward married Amy Ann Pattisson at St Mary's Le Park Chapel of ease in Battersea London, where Amy was living at the time in Bolan Street.
-They celebrated the birth of their first child, a son, Ernest in 1905, sadly Ernest was to pass away that same year.
+On 8th February 1906 their daughter Nora Frances was born, sadly she was to pass away on 19th February 1906.

 Edward Norkett was an active member in St Luke's Church in Maidenhead, playing violin there as a child and later dedicating a wrought iron and gold leaf screen, made by himself, to the church in 1910.